-Our substantial indebtedness could adversely affect our financial health and prevent us from fulfilling our obliqations under our outstanding indebtedness.
+Our substantial indebtedness could adversely affect our financial health and prevent us from fulfilling our obligations under our outstanding indebtedness.

-We incurred a substantial amount of indebtedness, as well as a significant fixed annual lease payment to GLPI, in connection with the Spin-Off and in connection with our 2015 acquisition of Tropicana Las Vegas.
+We have a substantial amount of indebtedness and a significant fixed annual lease payment to GLPI which will increase upon the closing of the merger with Pinnacle.
 Our substantial indebtedness and additional fixed costs via our Master Lease obligation could have important consequences to our financial health.
 For example, it could:

-- · make it more difficult for us to satisfy our obligations with respect to our indebtedness; - · limit our ability to participate in multiple or large development projects, absent additional third party financing; - · increase our vulnerability to general or regional adverse economic and industry conditions or a downturn in our business: - · require us to dedicate a substantial portion of our cash flow from operations to satisfy our financing obligation and debt service, thereby reducing the availability of our cash flow to fund working capital, capital expenditures and other general corporate purposes; - \cdot limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - · place us at a competitive disadvantage compared to our competitors that are not as highly leveraged; - · limit, along with the financial and other restrictive covenants in our indebtedness, among other things, our ability to borrow additional funds; and - · result in an event of default if we fail to satisfy our obligations under our indebtedness or fail to comply with the financial and other restrictive covenants contained in our debt instruments, which event of default could result in all of our debt becoming immediately due and payable and could permit certain of our lenders to foreclose on any of our assets securing such debt.
+- make it more difficult for us to satisfy our obligations with respect to our indebtedness; - · limit our ability to participate in multiple or large development projects, absent additional third party financing; - increase our vulnerability to general or regional adverse economic and industry conditions or a downturn in our business; - require us to dedicate a substantial portion of our cash flow from operations to satisfy our financing obligation and debt service, thereby reducing the availability of our cash flow to fund working capital, capital expenditures and other general corporate purposes; - · limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - · place us at a competitive disadvantage compared to our competitors that are not as highly leveraged; - limit, along with the financial and other restrictive covenants in our indebtedness, among other things, our ability to borrow additional funds; and - result in an event of default if we fail to satisfy our obligations under our indebtedness or fail to comply with the financial and other restrictive covenants contained in our debt instruments, which event of default could result in all of our debt becoming immediately due and payable and could permit certain of our lenders to foreclose on any of our assets securing such debt.

 Any of the above listed factors could have a material adverse effect on our business, financial condition and results of operations.
-The terms of the debt incurred in connection with the Spin-Off do not, and any future debt may not, fully prohibit us from incurring additional debt, including debt related to facilities we develop or acquire.
+The terms of our debt do not, and any future debt may not, fully prohibit us from incurring additional debt, including debt related to facilities we develop or acquire.
 If new debt is added to our current debt levels, the related risks that we now face could intensify.